prashant-singh-2001/gamified_tracker/docs/features/testing-strategy.md

 ## What's covered

-The critical paths all have tests: the IDOR header wiring, the outbox producer + relay + idempotent consumer, concurrency-safe `save()` + archiving, the `read`/`is_read` derived-query regression guard, notification ownership scoping, and the XP-multiplier resolution.
+The critical paths all have tests: the IDOR header wiring (`UserIdHeaderFilterTest`), the resource-server role mapping and its RFC 7807 401/403 bodies (`SecurityConfigTest`, `ProblemDetailAuthenticationHandlerTest`), the outbox producer + relay + idempotent consumer, the `ActivityLoggedEvent` wire format and both sides' `__TypeId__` mapping (`RabbitConfigTest`), concurrency-safe `save()` + archiving, the `read`/`is_read` derived-query regression guard, notification and achievement ownership scoping, and the XP-multiplier resolution.

+Two of these tests exist specifically to pin behaviour that was wrong before: that a level's progress bar follows the default curve rather than reporting a permanent 100%, and that the `countForActivity` precedence query still runs exactly **once** per save after progress started consulting it — a strict `verify` that caught a duplicated query the moment it was introduced.

 ## Known gap (honest inventory)